 HTTP recording sessions are equivalent to playing sessions although, in this case, the media goes from the client to the server using POST HTTP method.
 The negotiation phase hence starts with the client requesting to upload the content and the Application Server creating the appropriate pipeline for doing it.
 This pipeline will always start with an HttpPostEndpoint element.
-Further elements can be connected to that endpoint for filtering media, processing it or storing it into a media repository.
-The specific interactions taking place in this type of session are shown in the figure below
+Further elements can be connected to that endpoint for filtering media, processing it or

-Fig. 4.7: Interactions taking place in a Real Time Communications (RTC) session.
+Fig. 2.7: Interactions taking place in a Real Time Communications (RTC) session.
 During the negotiation phase, a SDP message is exchanged offering the capabilities of the client.
 As a result, the Media Server generates an SDP answer that can be used by the client for establishing the media exchange.

-Fig. 4.8: During the negotiation phase, the application developer can create a pipeline providing the desired specific functionality.
+Fig. 2.8: During the negotiation phase, the application developer can create a pipeline providing the desired specific functionality.
 For example, this pipeline uses a WebRtcEndpoint for communicating with the client, which is connected to a RecorderEndpoint storing the received media stream and to an augmented reality filter, which feeds its output media stream back to the client.
 As a result, the end user will receive its own image filtered (e.g. with a hat added onto her head) and the stream will be recorded and made available for further recovery into a repository (e.g. a file).